asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/The-Asterisk-Resource/ARI-Push-Configuration.md

----

----
+!!! note Order Matters!

-**Note: Order Matters!**  While ARI itself won't care about the order you create objects in, PJSIP will.
+    While ARI itself won't care about the order you create objects in, PJSIP will.
 A PJSIP endpoint is used to look-up the endpoint's authentication and AoRs.
 Asterisk and ARI will let you create the endpoint first, referencing an authentication and AoR object that don't yet exist.
 If an inbound request arrives for that endpoint, the request will be rejected because the endpoint won't be able to find the authentication or store the Contact on a REGISTER request!
 By creating things in the order that we did, we can guarantee that everything will be in place when the endpoint is instantiated.

----
+[//]: # (end-note)

 We can also verify that Alice exists in the AstDB: